Whitespell/slate/source/index.md

 ]
 ```

 This endpoint allows testing of authentication requests.
-Device information only relevant on iOS or Android, not relevant on the web.
+If on a mobile client please include deviceName, deviceType and deviceUUID.

 ### HTTP Request